Lessons Learnt – Shoe Edition

 For instance, it is accepted universally that every woman should own a pair of wedges.
 I really don’t need wedge sandals for my lifestyle.
 They won’t serve any purpose or bring satisfaction.

 10. Every BEAUTIFUL shoe that fits need not be bought.

 My Black Vara pumps were my best buy, not only among my shoes, but among all my sartorial purchases!
-I wish I could buy more shoes on Ebay.
-I don’t see any good quality shoes turning up on the pre-owned online market, in my size (34).
-But, if you wear a size 6 or 7, it might always help to look through ebay first for designer brands.
+It might always help to look through ebay first for designer brands.
 I think many women, including me, own more pairs than they ever need or even want.
 Chances are that all these pretty shoes sitting in closets may just turn up on the internet for half the price!